Anita Pallenberg: Health problems

 Pallenberg suffered from hepatitis C, and had two hip surgeries, including a hip replacement, which caused her to walk with a limp.
 After detoxing in the early 1980s, Pallenberg abstained from drug use but later had a relapse.
 In 2014, she said she had been 14 years sober from drugs.
 She stopped drinking in 1987, but had a relapse with alcohol in 2004 after her second hip surgery.
 She regularly attended AA meetings.
 In August 2016, she told Alain Elkann in an interview when asked about growing old, "I am ready to die.
 I have done so much here.
 My Mum died at 94.
 I don’t want to lose my independence.
 Now I am over 70 and to be honest I did not think I would live over 40".

 Death

 Pallenberg died on 13 June 2017, aged 75, due to complications from hepatitis C. She is survived by her two children and five grandchildren.

+Legacy

+Pallenberg is the subject of the 2024 documentary film Catching Fire: The Story of Anita Pallenberg.